Home Apartments Transport The Area Athens Guide Parking Blog

 📍 from Victoria to Omonoia, Athens

-Athens' longest historic commercial axis — dozens of shops, arcades, cafés and neoclassical buildings.
+A major historic shopping street in Athens — dozens of shops, arcades, cafés and neoclassical buildings.
 Just 3 minutes on foot from the apartment.

 🌃 Where I go in the evening

-When I want the classic Athens evening walk, I take the metro from Victoria and within 2 stops, about 10 minutes, I'm in Monastiraki.
-From there you get one of the best walks in the city: Monastiraki to Thissio, past ancient ruins, little shops, tavernas and the old train line.
-Don't bother trying to do it on foot from here.
-By metro, it's easy.
+When I want a classic Athens evening walk, I take the metro from Victoria and in 2 stops, about 10 minutes, I'm in Monastiraki.
+From there starts one of the nicest walks in the city: Monastiraki to Thissio, among ancient sites, little shops, tavernas and the route beside the old electric railway line.
+I would not usually do it on foot from here.
+By metro, it's very easy.

-In Monastiraki I have two beloved, almost legendary souvlaki places, and I rotate between them.
+In Monastiraki I have two favorite souvlaki places, and I go to them alternately.

 Thanasis souvlaki in Monastiraki